haroldwoo/plutus/README.md

 | include\_credits | Whether to include GCP credits towards the running budget total | bool | False | yes |
 | pubsub | Whether to send budget alerts to pubsub.
 This will be used by the budget monitor to send alerts via email, slack, pagerduty  | bool | False | yes |
 | pubsub\_topic | Format projects/PROJECTID/topics/TOPICNAME | string | projects/moz-fx-billing-projectid/topics/plutus-budget-notifications | no |

+### Important notes:
+- Currently there is a bug with the budgets api updatebudget call where if you set Pubsub to True, and later to False, the API will not reflect this change.
+- There is also another bug in the python resource manager client where listing projects by more than one label returns a union of projects rather than an intersection.
+So if using labels, restrict it to a single label until this is resolved.